qiyfoundation/Qiy-Scheme/Qiy Node Protocol.md

 # 5 Models

-This chapters describes the entities of the [Qiy Node Interface].
+This chapters describes the entities of the [Qiy Node Interface](Definitions.md#qiy-node-interface).

 ## 5.1 Catalogue